U.S. Open Odds 2020: Dustin Johnson Leads with +850 Odds

 Brooks Koepka Opened as Favorite to Win 2020 US Open at +800

 Can a playoff win be considered dominant?
 Bob Jones showed it could with his 1929 win over Al Espinosa

 — U.S. Open (USGA) (@usopengolf) April 20, 2020

 On DraftKings Sportsbook in mid-April, there was no golfer with better odds than Brooks Koepka at +800 to win the US Open.
 Koepka is ahead of Dustin Johnson, Rory McIlroy, and Jon Rahm who all stand at +1000.
 Of course, Koepka won the US Open in 2017 and 2018, and finished second to Gary Woodland in the 2019 US Open.
 There is no doubt that the US Open is an event Koepka has dominated in recent years, so can the favorite win again in 2020?
-Time will tell, but bettors and books alike certainly like Koepka as the favorite.
+Unfortunately not, as Koepka is injured and will not participate in the 2020 US Open.

-Tiger Woods’ odds to win the US Open is the same as it is to win the Masters at +1400.
+Tiger Woods’ odds to win the US Open was the same as it is to win the Masters at +1400.
+Then as the year went on, Woods’ odds dropped to +4500.
 Of course, Tiger Woods has a history at the US Open as he has won the tournament three times including the famous 2000 US Open where Tiger Woods won by fifteen strokes over Miguel Ángel Jiménez and Ernie Els.
 While the 272 final score was not a US Open record, the overwhelming dominance of a player to win by 15 strokes is incredible.
 The above video details just that in the “Perfection at Pebble”.
 You can bet on Tiger Woods to win the US Open at DraftKings Sportsbook.